FrciSmrci/recipes/README.md

 # RecipePuppy

+## What is this repository for?
+Senior frontend developer tests for Carthook.

+## The basic CS
 The basic CS answers can be found at https://gist.github.com/FrciSmrci/d886d3cf8bc5b84cc4f1c4dff5b28c1d

-## 1 page high level description of your solution.
+## 1 page high level description of my solution

 I have built a project named RecipePuppy which main feature is enabling the user to search through the recipes by title or ingredients.